 SCREEN: To be provided by the authors – Talent clicks on the home button.
 Authors, please upload this screen capture to your project page.

-CU: Printhead moves to its home position TEXT: Home: X = -20 mm, Y = -15 mm, Z = 0 mm
+CU: Printhead moves to its home position

 For each print, place a prepared printing substrate onto a particular location on the printing bed.
 [1]